 Elbert is a tiny town located in the state of Colorado.
 With a population of 188 people and three associated neighborhoods, Elbert is the 236th largest community in Colorado.
-Elbert has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Elbert has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Housing costs in Elbert are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Colorado.